vijinho/f3-cms/docs/DATABASE.md

 ### users

 * Used to store application user information
-* 'groups' is a comma-separated list of groups the user belongs to, e.g. user (default), api (for api-access), admin (for admin access) etc
+* 'scopes' is a comma-separated list of scopes the user belongs to, e.g. user (default), api (for api-access), admin (for admin access) etc
 * The users table should only contain the absolute minimum data required for a user to sign-up to the application - any other supplemental data should be stored elsewhere, e.g. in the  users_data table

 ```